syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-Steps to Configure QTP to use the Custom Libraries shipped in Essential QuickTest Professional
+Steps to Configure QTP to use the Custom Libraries shipped in the Essential QuickTest Professional.